CCHS-FIRST-Robotics/Software-Training/AdvancedControls/ControlsIntro.md

 ### Exercises

-- Complete all interactive WPILib tutorials and demonstrate tuning one of them to a lead or mentor
+- Complete all interactive WPILib tutorials and demonstrate tuning one of them to a lead (the "solutions" for gains that wpilib gives you are kinda bad in some cases lol)